blinkk/amagaki/CONTRIBUTING.md

   one line.
 Example:

 ```
-Add support for localized documents.
+Add support for localized documents
 ```

 ## Development workflow